The Simons Observatory: pipeline comparison and validation for large-scale B-modes: Results and discussion

-Note that the respective bias obtained with pipelines A, B and C are at 9, 6 and 8$\sigma$, quadrupling the bias of the \dmsm{} foreground model.
-Crucially, this bias is reduced to $\sim 0.8\sigma$ with the A + moments pipeline, with a $40\%$ increase in $\sigma(r)$ compared to pipeline A, and $\sim0.3\sigma$ with the C + dust-marginalization pipeline, with a $95\%$ increase in $\sigma(r)$ compared to pipeline C. This makes A + moments the unbiased method with the lowest statistical error.
+We note that the respective bias obtained with pipelines A, B, and C are at 10, 8, and 8$\sigma$, at least quadrupling the bias of the \dmsm{} foreground model.
+Crucially, this bias is reduced to less than $1\sigma$ with the A + moments pipeline, with $45\%$ increase in $\sigma(r)$ compared to pipeline A, and $0.3\sigma$ with the C + dust-marginalization pipeline, with a $95\%$ increase in $\sigma(r)$ compared to pipeline C. This makes A + moments the unbiased method with the lowest statistical error.

-The $C_\ell$-fiducial model achieves minimum $\chi^2$ values of $\approx 600\pm 40$.
-Although this is an increase of $\Delta\chi^2\sim30$ with respect to the less complex foreground simulations (see Appendix~\ref{app:chi_squared}), the associated probability to exceed is $p\sim0.16$ (assuming our null distribution is a $\chi^2$ with $N_{\rm data}-N_{\rm parameters}=567$ degrees of freedom), and therefore it would not be possible to identify the presence of a foreground bias by virtue of the model providing a bad fit to the data.
-The $\chi^2$ value we find also confirms that the covariance matrix calculated from Gaussian simulations is still appropriate for the non-Gaussian \dtsf{} template.
-On the other hand, A + moments achieves best-fit $\chi^2$ values of $\approx 531 \pm 33$, with a $< 5\%$ decrease in $\Delta\chi^2$ with respect to less complex foreground simulations, indicating an improved fitting accuracy.
+The $C_\ell$-fiducial model achieves minimum $\chi^2$ values of $601\pm 41$.
+Although this is an increase of $\Delta\chi^2\sim30$ with respect to the less complex foreground simulations (see Appendix~\ref{app:validation}), the associated probability to exceed (PTE) is $0.10$ (assuming our null distribution is a $\chi^2$ with $N_{\rm data}-N_{\rm parameters}=558$ degrees of freedom), and therefore it would not be possible to identify the presence of a foreground bias by virtue of the model providing a bad fit to the data.
+The minimum $\chi^2$ values we find also confirm that the covariance matrix calculated from Gaussian simulations is still appropriate for the non-Gaussian \dtsf{} template.
+On the other hand, A + moments achieves minimum $\chi^2$ values of $537 \pm 33$, which is about $4\%$ lower than for less complex foreground simulations, indicating an improved fitting accuracy.

-As shown in Figure~\ref{fig:model_odds_d10s5}, the relative model odds between $C_\ell$-fiducial and $C_\ell$-moments (see Appendix~\ref{app:chi_squared} for more details) vary between $10^{-26}$ and $10^{-2}$, clearly favoring $C_\ell$-moments.
+As shown in Fig.~\ref{fig:model_odds_d10s5}, the relative model odds between $C_\ell$-fiducial and $C_\ell$-moments (see Appendix~\ref{app:validation} for more details) vary between $10^{-26}$ and $10^{-2}$, clearly favoring $C_\ell$-moments.
 Out of 100 \dtsf{} simulations, 99 yield model odds below 1\% and 78 below $10^{-5}$.
-As opposed to the less complex foreground simulations (\dzsz, \doso{} and \dmsm{}), \dtsf{} gives strong preference to using the moment expansion in the power spectrum model.
-Note that the AIC-based model odds are computed from the differences of $\chi^2$ values that stem from the same simulation seed, while the $\chi^2$ analysis only considers the models individually, which explains why the former makes for a much more powerful model comparison test.
+As opposed to the less complex foreground simulations (\dzsz, \doso{}, and \dmsm{}), \dtsf{} gives strong preference to using the moment expansion in the power spectrum model.
+We note that the AIC-based model odds are computed from the differences of $\chi^2$ values that stem from the same simulation seed and are therefore insensitive to bias from noise and cosmic variance.
+This explains why AIC odds are the more powerful model comparison tool when compared with the $\chi^2$ analysis presented above.

 These results consider only the most optimistic noise scenario.
 Other cases would likely lead to larger uncertainty and, as a consequence, lower relative biases.
 In this regard, it is highly encouraging to see two pipeline extensions being able to robustly separate the cosmological signal from Galactic synchrotron and dust emission with this high-level complexity.
 This highlights the importance of accounting for and marginalizing over residual foreground contamination due to frequency decorrelation for the level of sensitivity that SO and other next-generation observatories will achieve.